briannapinson/Databases-Project/SETUP_INSTRUCTIONS.md

 ## Database Setup

-1. Access the SQL Shell (psql) and  Create a new PostgreSQL database:
+1. Access the SQL Shell (psql) and create a new PostgreSQL database:
 ```sql
    CREATE DATABASE riftbounddb;
 ```